Adult Softball Program

 If a base runner fails to give himself up in such fashion, or otherwise takes action to impede the defense's ability to make or to attempt to make a further play, then this is interference by the offense.
 In such a case, the base runner is out (if not already out on the play) and the other base runner upon which the defense could have attempted a further play is also out.
 It is not necessary that the defense actually throw the ball in an attempt to make the further play.

 xviii.
 Base runners must avoid excessive contact with defensive players.
-In order to avoid excessive contact, the runner can either slide, jump over the top of the defender holding the ball, go around the defender (if outside the three-foot lane, the runner would be called out), or return to the previous base touched.
-If an act of excessive contact is determined to be flagrant, the offender will be ejected.
+"Excessive contact" shall mean any contact other than incidental contact.
+In order to avoid excessive contact, the runner must do one of the following: slide, jump over the top of the defender holding the ball, go around the defender (if outside the three-foot lane, the runner would be called out), give him-/her-self up, or return to the previous base touched.
+If an act of excessive contact is determined to be flagrant (for example, lowering your shoulder and/or trying to run through or over the defensive player), the offender will be ejected.

 xix.
 A third-strike rule will be in effect.